 - Currently the first scsi disk is used if found, otherwise the first ide disk.
 Additional disks can be added from within virt-manager.

 The converted virtual machine is hard-coded to use 1 CPU.
 This can be changed with:

 - vmware2libvirt does not (and cannot) convert anything that was VMware-specific within the guest.
 See 'Guest Notes' below for more details.

-kvm has the ability to use VMWare's .vmdk disk files directly, as long as the disk is wholly contained in a single vmdk file.
+KVM has the ability to use VMware's .vmdk disk files directly, as long as the disk is wholly contained in a single vmdk file.
 However, VMware also allows splitting a disk into multiple smaller vmdk files, usually 2 GB each.
 KVM can't use these.
 You can convert these files into a single virtual disk file using vmware-vdiskmanager, included in the freely available VMware Server.

 $ vmware-vdiskmanager -r <Name of split vmdk base file> -t 0 <Name of new single vmdk file>

-IMPORTANT: before converting the disk files into a single disk file, you must first remove all snapshots (through the webinterface if you were using VMWare Server 2.0) since otherwise your flattened disk will not be in the latest known state.
-Removing these snapshots can take quite some minutes, after which *-000001.vmdk - type of files may have disappeared from your directory.
+IMPORTANT: before converting the disk files into a single disk file, you must first remove all snapshots (through the web interface if you were using VMware Server 2.0).
+Otherwise your merged disk will not be in the latest known state.
+Removing these snapshots can take quite some time, after which *-000001.vmdk - type of files may have disappeared from the file system.

 To create a new virtual machine from an existing file, call virt-install with the --import argument (see the virt-install manpage for details).

 To use a .vmdk disk in an existing virtual machine, modify the VM's XML file in /etc/libvirt/qemu:

 ... <disk type='file' device='disk'> <driver name='qemu' type='vmdk'/> <source file='/var/lib/libvirt/images/diskname.vmdk'/> <target dev='hda' bus='ide'/> </disk> ...